The SMOANT Charon Mini is another vape mod from one of our favorite vape manufacturers. But is it any good?

 The SMOANT Charon Mini has been very popular with punters; SMOANT tells me there were 40,000 pre-orders for the device.

-That’s pretty decent.
-But is it any good?
 I just spent two weeks testing it, what follows are my usage notes and overall conclusion.

 SMOANT Charon Mini Design

 There are two, big design features present on the SMOANT Charon Mini: 1) the jazzy back panel and 2) its large, colorful display.